 UPDATE: Mona Iraqi, the television show host that aired a segment accusing 26 men of homosexuality in a Cairo bathhouse, will stand trial on charges of defamation and the spreading of false news, announced the prosecution.

 Iraqi and Tarek Nour, owner of the channel of Al-Qahera Wal-Nas which broadcasts Iraqi’s television show, will both face preliminary hearings on April 5.

 This is the blog for gay bathhouse news from around the world.
 Bathhouse Blog is your number one source for information.
-Chock full of articles, commentary, videos, pictures and links, even on a private men's gym.
+Chock full of articles, commentary, videos, pictures and links.
+Even on private men's gyms.
 For the latest gay sauna news, you won't need to go anywhere else.